pvprodk/SolarVersusGridCharge/README.md

 # Create Helpers
 Create two Reimann sum Integral helpers, with the following setup (Based on the two first sensors created above) :

+A sensor to calculate the total charging energy
 ![image](https://github.com/user-attachments/assets/c36404b0-3409-48a2-ad52-61450744dfef)

+A sensor to calculate the charging energy coming from solar/battery
 ![image](https://github.com/user-attachments/assets/0d4e577c-fba7-4b96-9ac7-b9ec28dc6b86)

 Note 1: You can play around with "Trapezodial" or "Left" to see what gives you the most accurate results (depends on update requency etc.)